 Take a look at this video for a quick refresher.

-If you cannot run a new checklist from a template, it’s probably because you don’t have permission to do this.
-However you can start new checklists if an admin in the organization sends you a checklist run link or a template share link.
+If you cannot run a Workflow, it’s probably because you don’t have permission to do this.
+However, you can run Workflows if an admin in the organization sends you a Workflow run link.

-For the same reason above, you probably don’t have permission to start new templates.
+For the same reason above, you probably don’t have permission to start new Workflows.
 Members with editing permission or Admins can do this.
 Ask your admin for edit permission.

-Where did my completed tasks or checklist go?
+Where did my completed tasks or Workflow run go?

-If you cannot see the template overview and would like to reactivate a checklist, please reach out to an admin or a member with editing access, to do this for you.
+If you cannot see your Workflow run and would like to reactivate it, please reach out to an admin or a member with editing access, to do this for you.

-Head straight to your Process Street Inbox to start working on those checklists and tasks!
+Head straight to your Process Street Inbox to start working on those Workflow runs and tasks!